BRENNS/React-Tailwincss/README.md

 - One with a email placeholder

-- Another one with a password placeholder and prioritie
+- Another one with a password placeholder and the password priority.

 - A submit button

-- You can center it to by using flex proprietie.
+- You can center it too by using flex priority.

 # Step 3

+Let add effect to some component by adding

+- a focus effect on the input

+- a hover effect on the button

+it will look better if you add a little transition effect to it.

+# Step 4

+Now let see how to add animation

+- Try to add a bounce animation to a component

+# Step 5

-Let make it prettier by
+Now make it prettier by:

 Adding color, there is two way to add color: